jotpowers/Personal-Growth/decision-making.md

 All of this is great, but unless you have a process to review, analyze and try to improve, it's all just touchy-feely new age, shakra, crystal, aura fun.
 So, what you need is a "decision journal".
 This came to me from [Shane Parrish's Farnam Street](https://fs.blog/2014/02/decision-journal/).
 One of only two podcasts I've really latched onto and one of only a couple of emails I voluntarily receive and don't mark spam.

 I'm still early in this journey.
 My first process was to use a version of his template and my [Rocketbook](https://getrocketbook.com).
 But I still struggled with how I was going to do longer term analytics.
-I thought about an excel spreadsheet and ... but my current iterations is a [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdY4lUT9Q9fn4VTXTXu5pZJgRsNg_mwQkT_pMb48DLipsOd3A/viewform).
-(That link might even work.
-The idea is to allow you to simply copy the form and use for yourself).
+I thought about an excel spreadsheet and ... but my current iterations is a [Google Form](https://docs.google.com/spreadsheets/d/1wb5Qgc_0O2AxtemtvajVXAISAKHI1720RmpOgonKJMQ/copy).
+To use this form:

+  1. Click on the link and make a copy
+  2. Then go to Form and either "Edit form" or "Go to live form" and make it  your own.

 So now, I have a way to do analytics and feedback on my decisions.